 We are really liking our new “along the ocean” route and we only just reached the beach late this afternoon.
 In fact today, we had a great day overall.
-The roads were not all that great, soon too bumpy, many too narrow and there was lots of Saturday traffic.
+The roads were not all that great, some too bumpy, many too narrow and there was lots of Saturday traffic.
 But where the roads lacked, the people we met (and re-met) today really made up for it.

 The people experience started almost as soon as we left the hotel when we stopped to ask a local rider if the bike path along the river went where we wanted to go.
 Meet Jack, a 76 year old cyclist riding a classic old 1990s aluminium frame.
 Jack asked us about our trip, took a few photos then decided that rather than explain the route to us, he would simply turn around from where he came and just guide us.

 Jack was only going to go a few blocks but at every junction for the next 40k he decided that he would take us “just a little further”.
 We eventually stopped after about 40k at a Starbucks in Fillmore where Jack wouldn’t even let us buy our coffees.
 Jack will be in Mexico about when we are and we’ve invited him to join us on the Devils Backbone – a famous mountain range we hope to ride.
 Even if he doesn’t make it, we really enjoyed talking with Jack and hearing about all the exciting things he’s done in his life – such as living and sailing on a boat for 5 years, nearly around the world.

 The only trouble riding with Jack was that he is bloody fast!
 Sure, we are loaded and slow, but regardless, Jack is lickety-split fast, let alone for someone who is 76 years old!
 I didn’t dare stop for photos for fear of losing him and Nancy at the next corner.
 I’m pretty sure that was fastest we’ve ridden the first 40k of any day on this trip.